Read advice and experience of others in the Tihoi Knowledge Sharing Guide here

 - Overnight Trip – each year there is a compulsory trip for all Year 9 students to stay at Tihoi Venture School overnight.
 This overnight experience allows students to see the campus, experience activities with the staff and see what’s involved in a typical Tihoi day.

 - Tihoi Induction Evening – Prior to the start of your child attending Tihoi Venture School, the school hosts an evening with a presentation from the Tihoi Director.
-She offers tips on how best families and children can prepare for their Tihoi experience including what equipment is needed to ensure their stay is comfortable.
+The Director offers tips on how best families and children can prepare for their Tihoi experience including what equipment is needed to ensure their stay is comfortable.
 This an important evening for both parents and students to attend.

 - Sharing information about your child – If you have any key information about your child you believe is important to share with Tihoi staff, such as medical, social, or behavioural, you can do this through the Associate Headmaster.
 Parents also have an opportunity to book a meeting with the Tihoi Director before their child attends Tihoi.